jujunet37/CAM10-Astronomy-camera/README.md

 # Cam10 COM version :

 Description : This camera can be use for planetary Imaging, there is no ASCOM driver.
-The viewer communicate with a virtual serial port COM.
+The viewer communicate with a virtual serial COM port.
 Using the pcb provided by grim I made a 3D printed enclosure for this camera.
 All parts needed are in the folder.

 # Folders :